telerik/blazor-docs/components/chart/types/ohlc.md

 # OHLC Chart

-The **OHLC** (open-high-low-close) chart is typically used to illustrate movements in the price of a financial instrument over time.
+The <a href="https://www.telerik.com/blazor-ui/ohlc-chart" target="_blank">OHLC (open-high-low-close) chart </a> is typically used to illustrate movements in the price of a financial instrument over time.
 Each vertical line on the chart shows the price range (the highest and lowest prices) over a period of time.

 >caption OHLC chart.
 Results from the first code snippet below